-Note that in real life, most animals grow to maturity as fast as physically possible and then live a maximum lifespan roughly proportional to their likelihood of being eaten.
+Note that in real life, humans and some other great apes have proportionally long adolescences compared to the majority of species, most animals grow to maturity as fast as physically possible and then live a maximum lifespan roughly proportional to their likelihood of being eaten.
 I.e. bats mature in one year and live up to 20 because they fly, deer mature in 18 months and live about ten years, blue whales mature about as fast as humans and may live for centuries.
 That being said, it has been observed that the trope is generally Truth in Television, though the reality is that it's more of a case of correlating both maturation rate and maximum lifespan with reproductive quantity vs. quality rather than with each other; that is, the fewer the number of offpsring produced at a time, the slower they mature and the longer their lifespan, whereas rapid breeders tend to have both faster maturation rates and shorter lifespans.
 Outliers exist, of course, making the trope more of a helpful guideline than an absolute rule.

 Longer Lifespan, Slow Aging